 The TAE Bloggers

-Lisa Phillips is an author, blog journalist, speaker, mentor and business owner.
+Lisa Phillips is an author, coach and business owner.
 She currently lives and works in Toronto, Canada and has over 20 years experience as an arts and leadership educator.
 Her passion for helping young people achieve success in all aspects of their lives inspired Lisa to publish her first book, The Artistic Edge: 7 Skills Children Need to Succeed in an Increasingly Right Brain World.
 With the Foreword written by Raymond Aaron (New York Times bestselling author of Chicken Soup for the Parent’s Soul), the book explores the impact arts participation has on the success of the current generation.
 The Artistic Edge reveals creativity and leadership as crucial skills for today’s young people to develop in order to compete in the global job market.
 Click Here to Read More…

 Erica Troy is a veteran music educator and mother of two spunky, creative girls from the beautiful state of Maine, USA.
 She has experience teaching at the elementary, middle school and university level, with a focus on general music, elementary choral education and teaching composition to children.
 Erica has also presented on a variety of topics at the local and state level.
 She is a lover of all things academic and prides herself on finding new and innovative ways to engage her students.